DoThatKarma/TradingAgents-webGUI/README.md

 — the multi-agent hedge-fund research framework — served in the browser.

 > ⚠️ Under active development.
 Architecture and status: [`docs/architecture.md`](docs/architecture.md)
+> If u want to contribute, we would love someone to help maintaining it all!
+Please reach out to me, BTC donations are also welcome(See BIO: https://github.com/DoThatKarma and make sure to let me know u want it to through this repo!
+Thank you!

 ## Download & run (user version)